210104-msbi-reston/SammyBaez-VirgilioIIagan-ChaseHovel-StephenPagdilao-Project2/BasketBallProject-Synopsis.md

 5. Search and data scrap specific NBA player's statistics in a specific year or a range of years
 6. Search and data scrap specific NBA player's statistics in a specific game
 7. Search and data scrap specific game statistics based on
+8. Predict the chance of winning when comparing two NBA teams
+9. Predict the overall seasonal outcomes

 ## Tech Stack
 * Microsoft SQL Server 2016